 HOW ROADWORTHY: With the front drive Niro battery electric urban active compact in the portfolio the EV6 GT-Line showcases KIA’s earnestness in a rear-drive derived premium mid size crossover electric vehicle.
 Neither conceived as penance nor riding on coat-tails of heritage ICE muscle car name, the Kia EV6 GT-Line delivers a one…two satisfying grand touring driving punch.

 The dual motor EV6 GT-Line is fleet on all four feet, with ample pedal travel for judging direct drive speed.
 In Sport drive mode it outpaces the VW ID.4 Pro with a noticeable shove in the gut.
 For a second punch three degrees of regenerative slowing are dispatched by the twin steering wheel dorsal paddles.
 Variable on the fly, single-pedal driving adapts to virtually all traffic conditions, an improvement over the dual motor Mustang Mach-E‘s traffic crawl one trick pony.
 Flipping those paddles rings darn close to simulating shifting gears of a conventional multi-ratio transmission.
-Synthesize low speed pedestrian alerting whine is authoritatively sporty, then pleasingly subdued as speed builds.
+Synthesized low speed pedestrian exterior alerting whine is authoritatively sporty, while inside the sound is relaxingly subdued as speed builds.
 Exemplary cabin isolation is on par with the ID.4 Pro, surpassing the Mach-E’s mirror buffeting, but amplifying some 2nd Row seat rattles.

 - Three (3) drive modes = Eco, Normal, Sport: the latter for testing occupant G-Force tolerance.

 - Variable Regenerative Slowing: 3 levels, with 3 being most aggressive, accessible via steering wheel dorsal paddles

 - One pedal driving: “I-Pedal” about the easiest to master.